jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 a tally mark in the margin indicating the topic was tested.
 Over time, the highly tested topics become apparent.

 The NBME self assessments do not allow you to review individual answers.
-These are still good uses of time because you practice your techniques against the real benchmark and you do get feedback on weak subjects (not individual topics or questions).
+These are still good uses of time because you practice your technique against the real benchmark and you do get an idea of your weak subjects.

 # Attacking a qbank